Best Spawn Peeks on Emerald Plains in Rainbow Six Siege (2026 Guide)

 Lobby door

-Lobby door is a high-risk play graded B for effectiveness by our current estimate.
+Lobby door is a high-risk play holding a community grade of A from 5 votes.
 It works best for defenders who can commit to the angle the moment they hear the round timer hit zero.

 Where to look and how to execute